 Older children can inspire

 Older kids can be role models for younger children in amazing ways.
-If Baby sees a big kid doing things that he might be almost ready to do themselves – like building a really tall block tower or climbing up a playground slide – he will often try his darnedest to do the same thing themselves.
+If Baby sees a big kid doing things that they might be almost ready to do themself – like building a really tall block tower or climbing up a playground slide – they will often try their darnedest to do the same thing themself.
 Toddlers often feel challenged to try new things because, hey, that big kid did it and it looked super cool!